Gideon-Muriithi/Independent-P3/README.md

-# Independent-P3

-Delani Studios
+#Delani Studios

 Author: Gideon Muriithi
 This is a studio program to help one practice the various jquery concepts.

-Getting Started
+#Getting Started
 Install Delani Studios on your local machine by cloning this online repository:

 Delani Studios repo - https://gideon-muriithi.github.io/Independent-P3/

-Installation
+#Installation
 You need a web browser installed on your machine to run this program.
 Examples:
 Chrome
 Mozilla Firefox
 Opera mini

-Then clone the repository to your local machine from the online repository
+Then clone the repository to your local machine from the online repository.

 If you already have git installed in your machine continue to the next step, if not go to git-scm.com to learn how to install git.